C2.4 Solve inequalities that involve integers, and verify and graph the solutions.

 Skill: Solving Inequalities and Verifying and Graphing Solutions

 To facilitate the learning of the concept of inequality, it is important to provide students with activities that encourage them to analyze situations of inequality and to treat them algebraically.
-It is then essential to discuss with them the strategies used to analyze inequalities, emphasizing those that call on concrete and semi-concrete representations, and that focus on the meaning of the inequality rather than on the mechanical application of a procedure or tedious calculations.
+It is then essential to discuss with them the strategies used to analyze inequalities, emphasizing those that call on concrete and pictorial representations, and that focus on the meaning of the inequality rather than on the mechanical application of a procedure or tedious calculations.

 When multiplying or dividing by a negative integer, the inequality sign must be reversed for the solution to be true.
 When solving inequalities involving integers, special attention must be paid to the inequality sign to ensure that the condition remains valid.
 It is important to understand that an inequality has a set of solutions and not a single solution like equality.